Your Waco, TX, Workers’ Comp Lawyers

 - Loss of your loved one’s company or financial support

 You might be able to recover compensation in addition to workers’ compensation if someone other than your employer caused the work accident.
 If a third party was negligent, they can be held financially responsible.
 Our lawyers will investigate your accident to find out what happened.

 You may have the right to pursue a personal injury lawsuit for damages against:

 These cases can be complex and often take time.
 Our injury lawyers are up to the challenge.
 Our number one goal is to secure a full compensation award on your behalf.
 At Lorenz & Lorenz, PLLC, we don’t rest until we have explored every avenue for recovering compensation in your case.

 Call an Experienced Waco Workers’ Compensation Attorney for a Free Case Evaluation Today

 Many injured workers don’t think they need an accident attorney to help with their claim.
 In most cases, a lawyer can help increase your compensation award.
 Workers who have an accident lawyer can receive more in benefits and see their cases resolved faster.

 Start learning about your legal rights today.
-At Lorenz & Lorenz, LLP, we offer a free case review so that we can explain your legal options.
+At Lorenz & Lorenz, PLLC, we offer a free case review so that we can explain your legal options.
 Call to schedule your 100% free case review with an experienced Waco workers’ compensation attorney.